Blog · Analysis · Last reviewed June 25, 2026

 The third is repair without responsibility.
 An assistant fixes a broken workbook, but the institution does not record what changed, what assumption was selected, what alternative was rejected, or who owns the repaired logic.

 The fourth is benchmark overreach.
-A spreadsheet agent performs well on a public dataset, so users infer readiness for financial reporting, regulatory submissions, clinical research, payroll, benefits, or other contexts where the real risk is not only task completion but auditability.
+A spreadsheet agent performs well on a public dataset, so users infer readiness for financial reporting, regulatory submissions, clinical research, payroll, benefits, or other contexts where the real risk is not only task completion but auditability, source permission, business-rule fit, and reproducibility.

-The fifth is shadow automation.
+The sixth is shadow automation.
 AI lowers the skill threshold for building business-critical spreadsheets faster than governance can discover them.
 The organization gains local productivity and loses institutional memory.

-The sixth is data-boundary confusion.
+The seventh is data-boundary confusion.
 A spreadsheet may contain customer records, employee data, protected health information, confidential projections, or regulated financial information.
-Users need to understand which AI features can read which cells, which files, which organizational data, and what labels or policies block use.
+Users need to understand which AI features can read which cells, which files, which organizational data, which web sources, and what labels or policies block use.

 The Governance Standard